fhiso/basic-concepts/basic-concepts.md

 Range            `http://www.w3.org/2000/01/rdf-schema#Class`
 ------           -----------------------------------------------

-{.note}  The meaning of the *range* given in the *property* definition table above is given in §5.1 of this standard.

 {.note}  The `rdf:type` *property term* is defined §3.3 of [RDF Schema], however implementers may safely use this *property term* for the purposes of this standard without reading [RDF Schema].